Mississippi EQIP Overview

 The above information is solicited by MS NRCS each year in a common format.
 Following the submittals of local proposals, the State Conservationist will convene the State Technical Committee to review requests and make recommendations on ranking criteria, eligible practices and funding.
 Any adopted recommendations to a county proposal will be returned to the county to incorporate into the county's final approval proposal.

-Based on county resource assessments, the following five state resource concerns have been identified as priorities for 2014.
+Based on county resource assessments, the following seven state resource concerns have been identified as priorities for 2016.

 A county allocation will be made each year based on a state formula including the county request, previous funding demand and performance, priority resource concerns and other related factors.
 The USDA-LWG will determine the percent of allocation among the county resource concerns to meet priorities.
 Final allocations to counties and special initiatives will be determined after receiving the states allocations.